 Follow the Leaders

-The survey results provided by Jeff Pollack, assistant professor of management at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.
-This quarter the survey finds a drop in the overall outlook index of top executives compared to the previous quarter.
-The survey also reports, as it has since the fourth quarter of 2012, that staffing and economic uncertainty still weigh heaviest on the minds of Central Virginia CEOs.
+The survey results provided by Richard Coughlan, Senior Associate Dean at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.

-The following survey results from the second and fourth quarter of 2013 show projections for the next six months for sales, spending and employment:
+The following survey results from the third and fourth quarters of 2014 show projections for the next six months for sales, spending and employment:

 Economic Outlook Index